ilkertasatan/transfer-service/readme.md

 http://{hosting-environment}/swagger-ui.html

 If you build up the application in your local machine, you have to write localhost instead of hosting-environment variable.
+The port must be 8080 for localhost.

 Also, health and metrics was implemented in the application and so you can check the application healthy at regular intervals.